-A 21 year old student in the U.S. had a wonderful relationship with her mother.
+A 21-year-old student in the U.S. had a wonderful relationship with her mother.
 She is the last of six children and perhaps the most beloved one.
 Suddenly she began to believe that her mother was no longer her true mother but an imposter.
 It turns out she was suffering from a condition called Capgras syndrome, and this was one of the symptoms.

-The disorder is a kind of “gap” between what the optic nerves perceive and emotion.
-Suddenly the patient stops feeling like he should feel about his closest people, who become complete strangers.
+The disorder is a kind of “gap” or lesion between what the optic nerves perceive and emotional response.
+Suddenly the patient stops feeling like they should feel about their closest people, who suddenly become complete strangers.

-Scientists do not know what exactly causes this condition.
-Sometimes it occurs in people who have suffered an accident and have been hit in the head.
-Another explanation may be schizophrenia.
+Scientists don’t exactly know what causes this condition.
+Sometimes it occurs in people who have suffered an accident and have experienced head trauma.

-Moreover, there is no cure for this disease.
-It is treated more easily in people who have suffered a head injury, while the rest are often required to take medication throughout life.
+Moreover, there is no cure for this disorder.
+It is treated much easier in people who have suffered a head injury, while the rest are often required to take medication throughout life.
 It’s a truly unfortunate situation.

-However, the evolution of technology is a very helpful and supportive factor.
-In the future, the MRI scans will be even more detailed, so scientists estimate that in 30 or 40 years it will be possible to relatively accurately find the exact location of the lesion so that it will be treated more effectively.
+However, the evolution of technology is a helpful and supportive factor.
+In the future, the MRI scans will be even more detailed, so scientists estimate that in 30 or 40 years, it will be possible to relatively and accurately find the exact location of the lesion so that it will be treated more effectively.

 Latest posts by Anna LeMind (see all)